rails/rails/guides/source/active_record_callbacks.md

 `after_` callbacks (`after_commit`, `after_rollback`, etc), the order in which
 the callbacks were run was reversed.

-If for some reason, you'd still like them to run in reverse you can set the [following configuration](configuring.html#config-active-record-run-after-transaction-callbacks-in-order-defined) to `false`.
+If for some reason you'd still like them to run in reverse, you can set the [following configuration](configuring.html#config-active-record-run-after-transaction-callbacks-in-order-defined) to `false`.
 The callbacks will then run in the reverse order.